caseyg/awesome/TOPICS.md

 ## clawd

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw Skills.
-Formerly known as Moltbot, originally Clawdbot.
+*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

 ## clawdbot

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw Skills.
-Formerly known as Moltbot, originally Clawdbot.
+*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

 *   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
 Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.

 ## clawdbot-skill

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw Skills.
-Formerly known as Moltbot, originally Clawdbot.
+*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

 ## clawdhub

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw Skills.
-Formerly known as Moltbot, originally Clawdbot.
+*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

 ## moltbot

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw Skills.
-Formerly known as Moltbot, originally Clawdbot.
+*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

 ## moltbot-skills

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw Skills.
-Formerly known as Moltbot, originally Clawdbot.
+*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

 ## openclaw

-*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw Skills.
-Formerly known as Moltbot, originally Clawdbot.
+*   [VoltAgent/awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞

 *   [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞